ifndefdeadmau5/react-go-to-calendar/README.md

 ## Features

-- Scroll back and forth to navigate across months
+- ⬇️ Keep Scroll up and down to navigate across months
 - Dynamic height of each cell, naturally grows as it's content gets bigger
 - iCalendar style animation when transitioning between months
 - Provides custom hook that returns desired range of date so that you can build your own calendar UI from scratch